noelmcloughlin/linkml-project-copier/README.md

 copier update --trust --skip-tasks --skip-answered
 ```

-If you initialised the project from a non-default branch, you must add `--vcs-ref branch-name` to the update command.
+If you initialized the project from a non-default branch, you must add `--vcs-ref branch-name` also to the update commands.

-Copier will try to merge the changes.
+When updating, Copier will do its best to respect the project evolution by using the answers provided last time.
+However, sometimes this is impossible and conflicts occur.
-Conflicts will be inlined and may be resolved with git in the standard way.
+They will be inlined into the conflicting files and can be resolved just like any other git conflict.

 For more on updating see copier´s [documentation](https://copier.readthedocs.io/en/stable/updating/).